 Legislative Excellence Award

-The CASB Legislative Excellence Award recognizes outstanding legislators for their distinguished service on behalf of all the school districts in Colorado.
-Over the years, CASB has singled out one or two commendable legislators.
-This year we are pleased to honor two women who are legislative leaders in Colorado’s General Assembly.
+The CASB Legislative Excellence Award recognizes outstanding legislators for their distinguished service on behalf of all school districts in Colorado.

-CASB is grateful to Sen. Bob Bacon — an education champion and fighter for kids and our schools.
+CASB is grateful to Sen. Johnston – a steadfast education champion and fighter for students and our schools.